rootm0s/Bustr/README.md

 Bustr is a framework built to discover if any new Usb, Storage, Phone or Bluetooth device has been attached/paired with system.
 Designed to run with either administrator account or as normal user.

+In later versions, Bustr can lock the machine or send annoying beep sounds to indicate the discoveries.
+Not yet implemented!

+#### Usecase:
+The idea is to run Bustr on a fresh installed computer, if it discover a new usb, storage, phone or bluetooth device has been attached/paired with system, log the results and generate a HTML report with the registry data and log results.
+Tested this with 4 different USB manufacturers and Android and iPhone.

 #### Features:
    * Works on all Windows versions
    * Live monitoring of registry artifacts, logging the results to disk